 I didn’t want to spend a huge amount on technical-specific clothing as I don’t do huge amounts of hiking in regular life, so I was usually aiming for the cheaper end of the scale when shopping around.

-- Two tee shirts – two short-sleeve, scoop neck, quick-dry tees (one from Icebreaker and one from Mountain Warehouse) were each worn every other day.
-The Icebreaker fared much better in terms of softness, sweat absorption and general comfort, and I should have got two of them.
+Two short-sleeve, scoop neck, quick-dry tees (one from Icebreaker and one from Mountain Warehouse) were each worn every other day.
+The Icebreaker fared much better in terms of softness, sweat absorption and general comfort, and in hindsight I probably should have bought two of them.

-- One vest – a loose fitted, red striped Ayacucho vest served as part of my albergue/sleeping outfit each afternoon and night.
+A loose fitted, red striped vest from Ayacucho served as part of my albergue/sleeping outfit each afternoon and night.
 I never wore it to walk because it would have rubbed against my pack straps, and I was also worried about sunburn.

-- One micro fleece – before starting the Camino I panicked about fluctuating temperatures and eventually shelled out for this Icebreaker merino base layer.
+Before starting the Camino I panicked about fluctuating temperatures and eventually shelled out for this Icebreaker merino base layer.
 It barely ever needed wearing, but I was still glad to have it in case of emergency temperature dips!

-- One fleece – this thin black fleece from Complete Outdoors was permanently on my shoulders, both when walking and in the evenings.
-It was warm enough on chilly morning starts but unzipped with the sleeves rolled up kept me cool, too.
+This thin black fleece from Complete Outdoors was permanently on my shoulders, both when walking and in the evenings.
+It was warm enough to wear on our chilly morning starts, but unzipped with the sleeves rolled up kept me cool, too.
 Basically, this fleece was my Camino comfort blanket.

 Foot care is the most hotly contested topic on Camino internet forums and I read a lot of different suggestions for how socks could help you avoid the all-important blisters.
 Eventually I went with a winning combo (for me, at least):

-- One pair thin cotton socks – these were for general albergue afternoons and for chilly toes at night.
+These socks which I grabbed from home were for general albergue afternoons and for chilly toes at night.